SandyRodger/capstone_prep/fullStack_open_course.md

 }
 ```

+###### Do not render objects

--  Objects are not valid as a React child
+-  Objects are not valid as a React child -> they just don't get rendered and throw an error in the console.

 -  In React, the individual things rendered in braces must be primitive values, such as numbers or strings:
 ```
 const App = () => {